MohamedPHP/services/readme.md

 # For The Site Schadualing
 for the schadualing i used [fightbulc]https://packagist.org/packages/fightbulc/moment).

-# Laravel PHP Framework

-For The Paypal Payment
+# For The Paypal Payment

 1- Create Developer Accout In Paypal.
 2- Create App In Paypal.